open-component-model/ocm/docs/reference/ocm_add_source-configuration.md

 - Input type <code>docker</code>

   The path must denote an image tag that can be found in the local docker daemon.
-The denoted image is packed as OCI artefact set.
+The denoted image is packed as OCI artifact set.

   This blob type specification supports the following fields:
   - **<code>path</code>** *string*